 Many palliative patients suffer from poor oral health because of the misconception that oral care should only be maintained when food is consumed.
 In our experience, we believe it is important for palliative patients to maintain their oral hygiene.
 The mouth region is the gateway to our internal organs.
-Therefore, it is necessary to keep the patient’s mouth clean and bacteria free.
-Although saliva helps to clear bacteria from the mouth, saliva flow might be affected due to consumption of medication.
+Therefore, it is necessary to keep the patient’s mouth clean and bacteria-free.
+Although saliva helps to clear bacteria from the mouth, saliva flow might be affected due to the consumption of medication.
 This will result in bacterial decay in the patient’s mouth.
 Thus, oral care is vital for palliative patients as it helps prevent pneumonia and gum diseases.

 Oral Health Tips

-Check with our friendly JagaPros when you engage our services if you have any queries about the necessary oral care for your loved ones.
+Check with our friendly JagaPros when you engage with our services if you have any queries about the necessary oral care for your loved ones.
 Alternatively, clarify any doubts you have about oral health with your nurse/doctor.

 Oral Care Products